Thicket

-A thicket is a very dense stand of trees or tall shrubs, often dominated by only one or a few species, to the exclusion of all others.
+A thicket is a very dense stand of trees or tall shrubs, often dominated by only one or a few species to the exclusion of all others.
 They may be formed by species that shed large numbers of highly viable seeds that are able to germinate in the shelter of the maternal plants.

 In some conditions, the formation or spread of thickets may be assisted by human disturbance of an area.
 Human disturbance and activity within thickets varies based on culture and location.

-Where a thicket is formed of briar (also spelled brier), which is a common name for any of a number of unrelated thorny plants, it may be called a briar patch.
-Plants termed briar include species in the genera Rosa (Rose), Rubus, and Smilax.
+Where a thicket is formed of briar (also spelled brier), which is a number of unrelated thorny plants, it may be called a briar patch.
+Plants referred to with the term briar include species in the genera Rosa (rose), Rubus (brambles), and Smilax.
 A small group of trees is known as a copse.

 Characteristics

 Thickets are characterized by dense plant life, a low closed canopy, deep shale-derived soil, and high levels of soil carbon and nitrogen.
 Plants present within a thicket generally reach a maximum of 4 to 6 meters in height.
 The boundaries between a thicket and its nearby forest are defined by a lack of precipitation and overall dry environment within the thicket area, while forests receive higher levels of precipitation.
 Forests also do not experience as much herbivory and browsing in comparison to thickets.

 The thicket biome has been identified in Africa, Madagascar, Australia, North America, and South America.
 One of the most studied and well-recognized thickets is the Albany thicket biome, located in the Eastern Cape of South Africa.

 Due to their overlapping ranges and similarity of plant species, thicket biomes may be misidentified as being portions of savannas.
 However, these areas can be differentiated through a thicket's lack of C4 grasses and relatively low fire exposure.